 What drives an ordinary person to commit atrocities?
 How does the world stand by and do nothing as mass-killings occur?
 Why are victim groups chosen?
 How do victim groups fight back?
 How does the rest of the world respond?
 All these questions will be looked at in class.
 Primary source analysis and film will be used to deliver content.
-Students will be assessed using inquiry projects, persuasive essays and research papers, formal debates, quizzes and tests on the historical events.
-Topics that will be covered: Armenian Genocide, Holocaust, Cambodian Genocide, Genocide of Indiginous Peoples, Rwandan Genocide, and current conflicts.
+Topics covered may include: Armenian Genocide, Holocaust, Cambodian Genocide, Genocide of Indigenous Peoples, Rwandan Genocide, and current conflicts.

 Psychology

 .50 credit/1 semester Grades 11-12

 This course is an introduction to the science of human behavior.
 Major emphasis will be placed on child development, learning and cognition, the mind, memory, discussing mature topics and preparing independently for major discussions, debates and presentations.
 This course will give students the opportunity to gain insight into their own lives and behavior, while requiring advanced reading and critical thinking skills.

-Sociology
+Sociology\

 .50 credit/1 semester Grade 11-12

 This course is an introduction to the study of human society.
 Students will learn about the impact of society and culture on individuals and about the role of individuals in the construction of social life and culture.
 The main topics to be covered include: culture, socialization, deviance, social stratification, race & ethnic relations, gender & age inequalities, and social institutions (family, religion, sport).
 A central focus of the course is understanding the nature of the individual in society.
-Advanced Placement American Government and Politics

-Recommendation: 80% 2.5 or higher in previous Social Studies course and teacher recommendation

-1 credit/full year Grades 11-12
+Advanced Placement American Government and Politics\ Recommendation: 2.7/B or higher in previous Social Studies course and teacher recommendation 1 credit/full year Grades 11-12

 This is a year-long study of the American political system.
 It will be an intensive, in-depth examination of the institutional and non-institutional factors that make the American government unique in the world.
 To better understand these factors, we will study the historical background which has influenced over two centuries of American political evolution.
 As you internalize the concepts taught in this course you will, in the short term, prepare to pass the national AP American/Comparative Government examination in May.
 More importantly, however, is the long term benefit.
 Our success as a democracy depends on your understanding of and participation in the government process.
 After all, freedom isn't free!
 NOTE: STUDENTS ARE REQUIRED TO TAKE THE AP EXAM IN MAY.
 PLEASE REFER TO THE LETTER ON PAGE 14.
-(Students experiencing financial hardship should speak to their guidance counselor.
+(Students experiencing financial hardship should speak to their school counselor.

 World Geography

 .50 credit/1 semester Grades 11-12

-To ensure that students have an awareness and understanding of their world both politically and environmentally, this half credit course is required of all Raymond HIgh School graduates beginning with the Class of 2024.
 This one semester course meets the state requirement for world studies.
-It is a hands-on course that utilizes computer inquiry, media resources, as well as primary source documents.
-This course examines the seven continents through the five themes of geography.
-This thematic approach introduces and reinforces the five themes (Location, Region, Place, Movement, and Human Interaction).
+This course examines different countries and regions in the world incorporating the five themes of geography, which include Location, Region, Place, Movement, and Human Interaction.
+It is a hands-on course that utilizes computer inquiry and media resources, as well as primary source documents.
 Students will have a working knowledge of the themes and their application by the end of the course.
-Selection of the continents to be examined is based on current events, interest, and time.
+Selection of the material to be examined is based on current events, interest, and time.

 Honors World Geography

+Recommendation:: 2.7/B or higher in previous Social Studies class

-.50 credit/1 semester Grades 11-12
+.50 credit/1 semester

+Grades 11-12